gowww/log/README.md

 Package [log](https://godoc.org/github.com/gowww/log) provides a handlers that logs each request/response (time, duration, status, method, path).
 The log formatting can either be couloured or not.

-Make sure to include this handler above any other handler to get accurate logs.

 ## Usage

 To wrap an [http.Handler](https://golang.org/pkg/net/http/#Handler), use [Handle](https://godoc.org/github.com/gowww/log#Handle):